-Offline Proposal #1: In Rel-16, an IAB node is not expected to perform OTA-based case-1 timing alignment with a parent when the IAB node MT is not in RRC_Connected mode with the parent.
+Offline Proposal #1: In Rel-16, an IAB node is not expected to receive T_delta from a parent when the IAB node MT is not in RRC_Connected mode with the parent.

 Feature lead notes:

 1).
 RAN2 has not yet decided whether the NR backhaul link is always-on or not.
 But Rel-10 LTE relay link is regarded as always-on in RRC_Connected state unless RLF happens and/or reestablishment fails.